PrismaTechTeam/PrismaTechnicalShare/SaveLayout.md

 ## What next can improve?
 1) Allow user restore to default layout and the saved layout will be delete
-2) In Form cs should using more less coding to apply the save layout function
+2) In Form cs should using less code to apply the save layout function